-Keep a separate blind test set that is not used as example utterances or endpoint utterances.
+Keep a separate set of utterances that isn't used as example utterances or endpoint utterances.
 Keep improving the app for your test set.
 Adapt the test set to reflect real user utterances.
-Use this blind test set to evaluate each iteration or version of the app.
+Use this test set to evaluate each iteration or version of the app.

 Do add phrase lists and patterns in later iterations

 Phrase lists allow you to define dictionaries of words related to your app domain.
-Seed your phrase list with a few words then use the suggest feature so LUIS knows about more words in the vocabulary.
+Seed your phrase list with a few words then use the suggest feature so LUIS knows about more words in the vocabulary specific to your app.
 Don't add every word to the vocabulary since the phrase list isn't an exact match.

 Real user utterances from the endpoint, very similar to each other, may reveal patterns of word choice and placement.
 The pattern feature takes this word choice and placement along with regular expressions to improve your prediction accuracy.
 A regular expression in the pattern allows for words and punctuation you intend to ignore while still matching the pattern.